 - To learn more

-Think of your colostomy's function as you did your natural bowel movements.
+Think of your colostomy’s function as you did your natural bowel movements.
 You still have the same bowel, just a little less of it.
-The real change is having the stool come out of an opening made on your belly (abdomen).
-Learning how to care for your colostomy will help you adjust.
+The real change is having the stool come out of an opening made on your belly.

-There is no one way to take care of a colostomy.
-This guide offers you tips and ideas for managing your colostomy.
-Discuss the ideas with your doctor or ostomy nurse and adapt them to your needs.
-Give new things a fair trial, but do not keep doing them if they do not make you more comfortable.
+There’s no one way to take care of a colostomy.
+This guide offers you tips and ideas that you can discuss with your doctor or ostomy nurse and adapt to your needs.
+Give new things a fair trial, but don’t keep doing them if they don’t make you more comfortable.
 Use your recovery time to learn and try different things so that you can find what works best for you.

 In our society, bathroom needs are kept private.
 Talking about stool and bowel movements can be awkward or uncomfortable.
-This is often true for a person with a colostomy.
 But while you learn how to deal with the changes that have been made, you may need help and advice.
 A good sense of humor and common sense are needed when changes in body function take place.
 Be confident.
 You can learn the new system.
 Before long you again will be in control.

-At first, it will be hard to tell what your stools will be like or when they will come out.
-The doctor and ostomy nurse will work with you to find the best way to contain the stool so you will not be surprised or embarrassed.
+At first, it will be hard to tell what your stools will be like or when they’ll come out.
+The doctor and ostomy nurse will work with you to find the best way to contain the stool so you won’t be surprised or embarrassed.
 There are many ways that this can be done.
 The choice depends on your type of colostomy, your usual bowel function, and your personal preference.